le-oasis/docker-airflow-spark/README.md

 2. Click on `Admin` ->  `Connections` in the top bar.
 3. Click on `Add a new record` and input the following details:

-- Conn Id:  `mcstore_con_spark`  - This is the name of the connection.
+- Conn Id:  `spark_connect`  - This is the name of the connection.
 - Conn Type: `Spark` - This is the type of connection.
-- Host: `spark://mcstoresparkm` - This is the hostname of the Spark Master.
+- Host: `spark://spark-master` - This is the hostname of the Spark Master.
 - Port: `7077`  - This is the port of the Spark Master.
 - Extra: `{"queue": "root.default"}` - This is the name of the queue that the Spark job will be submitted to.